relativitydev/relativity-trace-documentation/docs/user_documentation.md

 -   The global dtSearch index `Trace Search Index` (created by Trace application during installation) is supported for ad-hoc searching and will be incrementally built as part of Indexing task.
 No other dtSearch indexes will incrementally build automatically.

--   If Analytics Server is present, active and configured for the Relativity instance:
+-   If Analytics Server is present, active and configured for the Relativity instance: TODO: rework this completely

     -   If enabled, both `Trace Conceptual Analytics Index` and `Trace Classification Analytics Index` will incrementally build automatically.
 In order to enable this functionality, manually perform Full Build on each index.